carlbeattie2000/blog-with-nested-replies/README.md

 - Post without having to login and remain anonymous
 - Add images, videos and edit your text when creating a new post
-- Post's by default are deleted after 24 Hours.(planned)
+- Post's by default are deleted after 24 Hours.(added)
 - Reply to posts anonymously

 ## Installation